 The DOST ExeCom shall deliberate on the rejoinder.

 If the rejoinder is acceptable and the proposal is approved, it shall proceed to processing of memorandum of agreement.
 The SPD prepares the MOA while PCIEERD facilitates signing with the Proponent.
-Nonetheless, if the rejoinder is not acceptable, the proposal is disapproved.
+Nonetheless, if the rejoinder is not acceptable, the proposal is considered disapproved.

 These Guidelines shall take effect 15 days after filing at the UP-Law Center and remain in force unless revoked in writing.
 Done this _____________, 2021.